13.6 Preparing the child for a planned foster parent adoption or recruitment of an adoptive home.

 4. Move into their home;

-5. Emphasizes the importance of adoption for children who cannot return to their birth family;
+5. Emphasizes the importance of adoption for children who cannot return to their families;

-6. Makes the child an active participant by seeking the child's input on what is important to him in an adoptive family;
+6. Makes the child an active participant by seeking the child's input on what is important to them in an adoptive family;

-7. Develops and maintains an ongoing dialogue with the child about his adoption plan to help educate the child on the process and to determine what the child knows and feels about adoption;
+7. Develops and maintain an ongoing dialogue with the child about their adoption plan to help educate the child on the process and to determine what the child knows and feels about adoption;

 9. Explains the differences between the different types of families (birth, legal, temporary and caretaking) and why children may move from one (1) to another or have more than one (1) type at a time;